QED1224/Toontown-Resources/Guide.md

 - The Toontown Player's Guide stated that Drop SOS cards had *near* perfect accuracy.

   > ...
 Some of these Toons, like Professor Pete, will restock your gag supply, while others, like Clumsy Ned, will lend a hand by dropping pianos with near perfect accuracy ...

+## How were the SOS toons chosen?  <a name="vp-7"></a>

+Upon entering the elevator, the game would return a list of all VP SOS toons via the .keys() method.
+The game would then use `random.choice` to pick an SOS from that list.
+In other words, the stars on the SOS card would not affect the chances of it being selected.

 # C.F.O. <a name="cfo"></a>
 [[back to top](#contents)]